Monday, December 12, 2011

 Viva Secularism, Viva!

-Many people today have moved beyond the confusion caused by mixing religion and affairs of the real world.
-Unfortunately there are still many people who cannot tell the two apart.
 To them there is no difference between politics, civil affairs, daily life and their own personal religious views.
 And for some unfathomable reason, whenever it is pointed out to them that they are being unfair for using their personal religious opinions to detract from the civil rights or equalities of others, they start whining childishly that it is they who are being picked on, and not their victims.

 Monday, February 14, 2011

-The Joys Of Being Trans In SA
+The Little Joys Of Being Trans In SA

-I went to renew my driver's license today.
-Oh, you have no idea.
-It was an adventure.
-Funny, you would think that once you were found competent enough to drive a car or own a gun, and not having any serious misdemeanors logged against your name - that you wouldn't need to keep reapplying for various permits?
+Funny, you would think that once you were found competent enough to drive a car, or own a gun, and not having any serious misdemeanors logged against your name - that you wouldn't need to keep reapplying for various permits?
 It is an interesting innovation in South Africa, figuring a way to make people pay for the same damn thing over and over again - and paying more each time.
 What fun.

 So off to the merry traffic department I went.